 If you’re thinking of giving your kids a more sophisticated Disney resort experience then the Grand Floridian is the place to be.
 A pirate boat adventure, a wonderland tea party, and movies under the stars are perfect for the little ones.
 You can also always count on the amazing family Beach Pool area not only for fun in the sun but also as the location of all the children’s programs.
 The cast members do crafts, dances, and games poolside so if you’re taking a day away from the crowds at the parks, be sure to check it out.
 Of course, if you have tweens, they may just like the idea that there is a spa robe and a balcony to help make you feel extra princess-like.

-Transportation at the Grand Floridian Resort
+Disney’s Grand Floridian Resort Transporation

 What We Really Thought of The Grand Floridian

 Personally, if we’re spending this kind of money, we love the laid-back style and vibe at the Polynesian Resort instead.
 But that’s just us.
-While the Grand Floridian Resort truly is grand, we will probably save our Disney dollars for something a little less fancy and whole lot more fun in the future.
-Of course, we still plan to Resort Hop to the Grand Floridian on every Disney Vacation, but don’t necessarily need to stay here to get our fix!
+While the Grand Floridian Resort truly is grand, we will probably save our Disney dollars for something a little less fancy and a whole lot more fun in the future.
+Of course, we still plan to resort-hop to the Grand Floridian on every Disney Vacation, but don’t necessarily need to stay here to get our fix!
 Here’s hoping this post helped you decide if the Grand Floridian Resort and Spa is right for your next vacation.